 Even though these spiky caterpillars do not produce venom, the American dagger caterpillar has a sensation similar to being stung.

-Between the months of July and October, you can find American dagger caterpillars feeding on the leaves of oak, birch, elm, and maple trees.
+Between July and October, you can find American dagger caterpillars feeding on the leaves of oak, birch, elm, and maple trees.

 Following metamorphosis in the pupal stage, the caterpillar emerges as a gray American dagger moth.